DDriggs00/mavlinkinterface/readme.md

 # The submarine ascends to the surface
 ```
 ## armGrab( strength \<optional>, percent \<optional> )
-Close the grabber arm by _percent_% or until gripping an object with _strength_% strength
+Close the grabber arm by *percent*% or until gripping an object with *strength*% strength

 ### Arguments
 strength (integer, optional):
-An integer from 1 to 100 representing the percentage of motor strength to use in gripping.
-Defaults to 100%
+: An integer from 1 to 100 representing the percentage of motor strength to use in gripping.
+: Defaults to 100%

 percent (integer, optional):
-An integer from 1 to 100 representing the amount, as a percentage of the whole distance, the arm should close
+: An integer from 1 to 100 representing the amount, as a percentage of the whole distance, the arm should close

 ### Return Values
 Returns a string.
 Upon success, returns "Success"
 Upon failure, returns the reason for failure
-Note: If arm is overheating, no action will be taken and function will return "Overheating".
+Note: If arm is overheating, or would overheat following the next action, no action will be taken and function will return "Overheating, No Action Taken".

 ### Examples
 ```py